 So you’ve chosen to pursue a career in cloud infrastructure and development.
 Or maybe you’re leaning that way.
 It’s a major decision, but not the only one you’ll have to make.

 The cloud is a vast space, and deciding which disciplines, certifications, and cloud platform (or platforms) to pursue can have a big impact on your future career opportunities.
 And if you’re considering a career in cloud you’re probably asking yourself lots of questions, like what are the highest paying cloud certifications?
 And which cloud certification is best for me?

-No pressure!
+It’s a lot to consider!
 But there’s some good news…

 Certifications can increase your value to employers